Hlelo-Maluleke/prog6212-poe-RaceDay-Hlelo-Maluleke/README.md

 ### 1. Organiser

 Organisers are **event managers** who create, manage, and oversee events.
-Organiser accounts are **pre-seeded** by the system administrator and cannot be self-registered.
+Organiser accounts are **pre-created** by the system administrator and cannot be self-registered.

 **Permissions:**
 - Create, update, and delete events